Frazz by Jef Mallett for September 05, 2016

 11. Image

-magicwalnut about 8 years ago
+magicwalnut over 8 years ago

 hWhen I was a kid in Michigan, school always started the Wednesday after Labor Day.
 That way, y could come back from your three day weekend late on Monday and sleep in the next morning…